Istria by bike: from Trieste to Pula

 3 different countries on the program today: start in Italy, quick passage to Slovenia before finishing in Buje, Croatia.
 The route takes the “Parenzana”, an old railway line transformed into a greenway for our greatest pleasure.
 It connects Trieste to Poreč passing through 33 towns and villages in Istria and 3 different countries!

-After a few kilometers in Italy, we quickly arrive in Slovenia where you can stop in the magnificent towns of Koper and Piran.
-For a long time, these two cities were under the governance of Venice and they still bear witness to its legacy.
-Returning to the road, you pass through Secovlje and its salt marshes.
+After a few kilometers in Italy, we quickly arrive in Slovenia passing through charming villages and vineyards.
+You can stop in the magnificent towns of Koper and Piran.
 It is also an ornithological reserve.
 Croatia and Buje are only a few kilometers away.

 Today's route strongly resembles Tuscany: slightly hilly, dotted with vineyards and olive groves.
 As a bonus, the medieval village of Grožnjan is on the route.
 Motovun, the last stop of the day, is also a magnificent Medieval village perched on a hill.
 Its city center surrounded by ramparts is charming.

 Today's goal is to reach the coast and Poreč.
-Today's journey is particularly pleasant with a Mediterranean landscape, green vineyards, olive groves and a coastline with pretty bays.
-Possibility of tasting many local dishes and delicacies such as honey or Brandy (liqueur resembling Cognac) among others.
+The journey is particularly pleasant with a Mediterranean landscape, green vineyards, olive groves and a coastline with pretty bays.
 You will arrive in Poreč in the afternoon.
 Take the time to stroll through the old town, visit the ancient Roman forum, the Euphrasian basilica with its incredible mosaics, the palaces and the city fortifications.

 Hop on your bike to cross the Palud bird sanctuary to reach Fažana.
 A unique place with preserved fauna and flora where you can hear the song of 215 different species of birds.